cpressey/LCF-style-ND/README.md

 in the premises must be carried over and preserved in the conclusion.

-Additionally, discovering two copies of the same label refer to two different propositional formulas indicates some kind of mistake in the proof construction, and should be flagged as such.
+Additionally, if we ever discover that two copies of the same label refer to two different propositional formulas, this indicates some kind of mistake in the proof construction, and we should take care to flag it as such.

 To achieve these ends we would benefit from defining a helper function, something like: